How To Create Music Using One Guitar Riff

 Below are some different ways you could go about phrasing the riff to make it sound a lot more musical and far more expressive.
 These first two examples use a combination of slides, hammer on’s, and pull off’s, collectively known as legato playing, to bring more expression to our riff:

-Example 1
+• Example 1

 Guitar Riff Workout Phrasing Variation 1

-Example 2
+• Example 2

 Guitar Riff Workout Phrasing Variation 2

-The result over all is a much smoother sounding riff.
+The result overall is a much smoother sounding riff.

 Notice in the second example I finish the riff by sliding up to the 12th fret of the 5th string.
-I am actually finishing on the same note as I did in the first example, only on the string below for a cool effect.
+I am finishing on the same note as I did in the first example, only on the string below for a cool effect.

-In the next two examples I use some double stops and open strings:
+In the next two examples, I use some double stops and open strings:

-Example 3
+• Example 3

 Guitar Riff Workout Phrasing Variation 3

-Example 4
+• Example 4

 Guitar Riff Workout Phrasing Variation 4